dipcoat-image/finitedepth/doc/source/user-guide/how-to/defining-reference.rst

    __slots__ = ("_binary",)

 Reference class use slots for better performance.
-:class:`BinaryReference` will cache the binarized image by storing the result in attribute, so we define slot for it.
+:class:`BinaryReference` caches the binarized image by storing the result in attribute, so we define slot for it.

 Parameters and DrawOptions
 --------------------------